fdasabino/art-shop-p5/README.md

 - Cart functionality has been added, allowing users to create a new cart using the session data, stored in the browsers session.
+  This application has been made available through out the entire website, using a context processor file that allows cart access from anywhere on the website.
   The Cart app also provide the user with two views: one for when the cart is empty and another for there are cart items present, allowing users to update and remove items from their cart.